Reasons to study this course

 - Electronics is fundamental to today’s technological society, whether the application is from telecommunications, medical equipment, entertainment or industry.

-Electronics is a practical course that will develop problem solving and circuit design skills, as well as some programming, and is a good companion course to Physics or Computer Science.
+- It is a practical course that will develop problem solving and circuit design skills, as well as some programming, and is good companion course to Physics or Computer Science.

-Year 1 (AS) – one exam plus three short practical assessments adding up to 20% of the year’s marks.
+Year 1 (AS) – one exam, three short practical assessments worth 20%

-Year 2 (A-Level) – two exams plus a practical assessment through design, construction and testing of a project worth 20%.
+Year 2 (A-Level) – two exams and practical assessment through design, construction and testing of a project worth 20%

 Variety of trips and events organised through your Electronics programme.

 University, especially electronic or electrical engineering.
 For many Electronic Engineering university courses, A-Level Electronics is an alternative to Physics as long as A-Level Maths is also taken.
 Others progress onto apprenticeship schemes, often engineering-based, with companies such as Sellafield, United Utilities, Jaguar-Land Rover and Bentley Motors.